yaejinpark/disaster-tweets/README.md

 Data description

 ### Database

+Kaggle challenge files test.csv and train.csv imported to PostgreSQL database for use in Jupyter.

-Schema image for test and train tables: [Schema Image](resources/schema.png) Schema file for test and train tables: [schema.sql](resources/schema.sql)
+Schema image for test and train tables: [schema image](resources/schema.png) Schema file for test and train tables: [schema.sql](resources/schema.sql)

 ## Technologies